 Black Diamond has received 26 reports of transceivers in the current recall not functioning, resulting in no injuries.
 In the CPSC announcement of the 2021 recall, there were 65 reports of defective transceivers, with one death and one person suffering a broken arm while stuck in an avalanche.

 Customers with a recalled device are instructed to go to this website and perform a test to see if their device is working properly.
 People with non-functioning transceivers will be eligible for a free repair or replacement from Black Diamond.

-Questions about a PIEPS or Black Diamond avalanche transceiver lawsuit?
-Contact a Johnson//Becker lawyer today for a free case review.
+Questions About a PIEPS or Black Diamond Avalanche Transceiver Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.

 If you or a loved one has been injured while using a recalled PIEPS or Black Diamond avalanche transceiver, you may want to speak with the lawyers at Johnson//Becker.
 We are actively filing new product liability lawsuits across the country, including cases involving injuries caused by defective safety products.